Krishna-Ravi/vehicle_management_system/README.md

 # Vehicle_Management_System
 This repository contains my DBMS Mini Project which was carried out on Vehicle Management System.
 In this particular mini project I've used HTML,CSS,PHP,Javascript and Mysql.

+You can check out the " screenshots " folder for the images of the UI / project.

 # REQUIREMENTS
 Xampp server.
 (You need to initialize the Apache & Mysql Modules in xampp)